top of page

 Which Model Should You Choose?

-• AVERT works best for security teams that need tactical flexibility, strong situational awareness, and a team-based approach.
+• A.V.E.R.T works best for security teams that need tactical flexibility, strong situational awareness, and a team-based approach.

 • NCI/CPI is a good choice when guards work closely with non-security staff, need broad recognition, and must focus on empathy and clear communication.